nrosenstein-c4d/c4ddev/README.md

 __Available Tools__

-- Convert Unicode characters to UTF escape sequences for use in Cinema 4D stringtables
+- Convert Unicode characters to appropriate escape sequences for use in Cinema 4D stringtable files
 - Package multiple Python files into `*.egg` files from a directory
 - Batch-compile `*.py` to `*.pyc` files